 3. Output.
 What actions can be done?

-Three center theory is that the hindbrain, midbrain and forebrain evolved as independent feedback control centers for:
+Three-center theory is that the hindbrain, midbrain, and forebrain evolved as independent feedback control centers for:

-1. Sensory control: Based on input sense patterns.
+1. Sensory control: Based on sensory patterns.

 2. State control: Based on body state feelings.

-3. Movement control: Based on muscle habits.
+3. Movement control: Based on muscle schema.

 How an animal responds depends on which control center drives the feedback loop at a given moment, as an animal with a chance to bite might do so under movement control, freeze in place from fear under state control, or decide that the threat isn’t really dangerous and ignore it under sensory control.

-Fish brains have forebrain optical and olfactory areas to process sense data, a midbrain amygdala and pituitary to manage endocrine tasks and a hindbrain to handle movement (Figure 6.26).
+Fish brains have forebrain optical and olfactory areas to process sense data, a midbrain amygdala and pituitary to manage endocrine tasks, and a hindbrain to handle movement (Figure 6.26).
 All three functions exist, but the cerebellum of fish is far more evolved than its cortex (Montgomery et al., 2012), so it probably controlled the feedback loop using data from the primitive forebrain and midbrain.

 In humans, the hindbrain bulges out from the base of brain as the cerebellum (Figure 6.27).
 It may be ancient but the cerebellum has more neurons than the rest of the brain put together!
 Its two cross-linked hemispheres are known to control complex movement and it was certainly the most advanced part of the brain when reptiles ruled the earth.
-If the hindbrain was the first autonomous control center to evolve, can it still control the body using primitive links to the early forebrain and midbrain?
+If the hindbrain was the first brain control center to evolve, can it still control the body using primitive links to the early forebrain and midbrain?

 In infant swimming, babies instinctively hold their breath underwater thanks to a diving reflex and move their arms and legs in parallel to propel them through the water by an amphibian reflex that flexes same-side hip and knee kicks.
 These instinctive actions disappear later, as the child learns to swim as people do, by moving limbs alternately.
-That babies swim as reptiles do but lose the ability after four months suggests the brain retraces its reptilian ancestry as it matures.
+That babies swim as reptiles do but lose the ability after four months suggests that the brain retraces its reptilian ancestry as it matures.

 In parasomnia, sleepwalkers can get up, walk, eat, cook dinner or ride a motorbike while asleep and wake up later with no recall.
 With the cortex and midbrain dormant, the hindbrain moves the body by itself and there is no recall because the midbrain isn’t laying down memories.
 Sleepwalking behavior isn’t just reflexes, as cooking a meal is a purposeful act that requires constant situational adaptation.
 It follows that the hindbrain can control the body entirely, like a brain in itself, without the cortical intellect or episodic memory.

-When cortical systems fail, older ones take their place, so aphasic subjects who can’t speak due to cortical damage can still swear and sing.
+When later systems fail, older ones take their place, so aphasic subjects who can’t speak due to cortical damage can still swear and sing.
 Amnesic patients given the same jigsaw every day say: “I have never seen this before” but still solve it faster each day.
 Research confirms that a monkey with no visual cortex can’t discern a circle from a triangle but can still move under visual guidance like a normal monkey (Humphrey, 1992).
 Brain systems that evolved millions of years ago still operate in our brain and can take over if the systems that evolved after them fail.

 If the brain was built in a factory, then put to work, the cortex might run the brain but nature didn’t have that luxury, as some center had to run the feedback loop at every stage of evolution.
-In fish, the hindbrain, as the first brain center to evolve, is in control, as the cortex isn’t ready yet.
+In fish, the hindbrain, as the first brain center to evolve, is in control, because the cortex isn’t ready yet.

-It seems that the cortex doesn’t control the cerebellum but triggers it to act.
-The cerebellum can learn schema that control sensorimotor sequences, like riding a bike.
-When the senses trigger a schema, the cerebellum can act as needed without direction, just as a car’s automatic transmission monitors events and changes gear as needed.
-To ride a bike, we just push off and let this movement center take over to handle balance as only it can.
-It can act autonomously because it was once the senior brain system and it retains that ability in us today.
-Other parts of the brain can interfere with it, but they can’t do what it does.To call the hindbrain primitive because it can’t speak is like calling a jet engine primitive because it has no video feed, when that’s impossible given what it does.
-Just as modern jets have the latest engines, our movement control is the latest version evolution can provide.
-We don’t have an old reptile brain but a state-of-the-art movement center.
-The cerebellum acts implicitly without fuss, so it’s easy to ignore, but the midbrain emotions of the next section are anything but unseen.
+Hence, the cortex doesn’t control the cerebellum, it just triggers it to act.
+The cerebellum learns a schema, like riding a bike, by itself.
+When the senses trigger a schema, the cerebellum acts as needed without direction, just as a car’s automatic transmission monitors events and changes gear as needed.
+To ride a bike, we just push off and let our movement center take over to handle balance as only it can.
+It can act by itself because it was once the senior brain system and it retains that ability in us today.
+Other parts of the brain can interfere with it, but they can’t do what it does.